freesurfer-rge/slothpu/docs/pipeline.md

 ## PC Update

-If the 'increment enabled' flag of the Program Counter is true (which it will be unless a branch has occurred), increment the Program Counter by two.
+If the 'increment enabled' flag of the Program Counter is true (which it will be unless a jump has occurred), increment the Program Counter by two.